clearskies/ioq3-for-UrbanTerror-4/README.md

    + `sv_allowWeapdrop <0|1>` - Disables or enables weapon dropping
    + `sv_allowTell <0|1>` - Disables or enables private messaging
    + `sv_antiblock <0|1>` - Enables or disables player collisions
+   + `sv_allowKnife <0|1>` - Disables or enables usage of the knife.
+This only works on 4.2 and it will kill the player when they switch to the knife.
+There is a delay of around 0.5-3 seconds.

 ### Commands ###
    + None